 VIII.B.8.
-Evaluation and Administration by Non-Federal Personnel
+Evaluation and Administration by Non-Federal Personnel conduct routine, nondiscretionary administrative activities.

-In conducting the merit review evaluation, the Government may seek the advice of qualified non-Federal personnel as reviewers.
-The Government may also use non-Federal personnel to conduct routine, nondiscretionary administrative activities.
 The applicant, by submitting its application, consents to the use of non-Federal reviewers/administrators.
 Non-Federal reviewers must sign a conflict-of-interest agreement and a certificate of confidentiality prior to reviewing an application.
 Non-Federal personnel conducting administrative activities must sign a non-disclosure agreement.